Data Structures

 Tibbles

 Tibbles are useful to go over since a number of very common packages make heavy use of this data structure.
-A tibble is a “modern reimagining of the data.frame”, they are very similar, but don’t have some of the operations that data frames have.
-You can learn more here if you’re interested
+A tibble is a “modern reimagining of the data.frame”; they are very similar, but with some key differences in how they behave (e.g., printing, subsetting, and handling of column names).
+You can learn more here if you’re interested.

 Arrays

-Last we’ll go over some arrays.
-Arrays are very useful but can be difficult to visualize since they can store data in >2 dimensions, but let’s just focus on 3-dimensional arrays for now.
+Lastly, we’ll look at arrays.
+Arrays generalize vectors and matrices to potentially more than two dimensions.
+While they can be difficult to visualize when they have more than two dimensions (e.g., 3D, 4D, etc.), let’s focus on a 3-dimensional example for now.
 Again, we can create an array with the array()

 function, combining multiple vectors.